biscuit-090/jackboxmodpack/devnotes.md

       All Jackbox games seem to have files formatted as JSON data with the extension <code>.jet</code>.
 This file extension is exclusive to Jackbox games and isn't seen in use anywhere else in any current or past software according to Wikipedia and ChatGPT.
     </li>
     <li>
-      Every <code>.jet</code> file controls critical information in-game regarding what's displayed, what audio files get played, and what attributes each player in the game may have such as <code>
-      {alive: False}</code> for when you've died in Trivia Murder Party.
+      Every <code>.jet</code> file controls critical information in-game regarding what's displayed, what audio files get played, and what attributes each player in the game may have such as <code>{alive: false}</code> for when you've died in Trivia Murder Party.
     </li>
     <li>
       Mods that do not edit <code>.jet</code> files are more invasive and complex to create but can result in far more freedom compared to what you can achieve otherwise.